Cyril Hazard

-Cyril Hazard is a British astronomer.
+Cyril Hazard (18 March 1928 – 14 June 2025) was a British astronomer.
 He is known for revolutionising quasar observation with John Bolton in 1962.
 His work allowed other astronomers to find redshifts from the emission lines from other radio sources.

 Early work

-Cyri Hasard was born on 18th March 1928 in No.6, Flosh Cottages, Cleator, Cumberland.
+Cyril Hazard was born on 18 March 1928 in No.6, Flosh Cottages, Cleator, Cumberland.
 Cyril Hazard grew up in Cleator Moor, Cumberland..
-He got his doctorate from the University of Manchester, studying under Sir Bernard Lovell.
+He got his doctorate from the University of Manchester, studying under Sir Bernard Lovell and Robert Hanbury Brown.
 He worked first at Jodrell Bank.

+In 1950, radio emission from the Andromeda Galaxy were detected by Robert Hanbury Brown and Hazard at the Jodrell Bank Observatory.